This is the most comprehensive guide to sectional sofas / sectional couches in 2021.

 There’s also the obvious fact that it’s small, going against what some people may want in their sofa.
 You won’t be hosting parties on this thing.

-On top of that, it is unfortunately not very “moddable”, offering not much room to grow it according to your needs.
+On top of that, it is unfortunately not very “moddable”, offering no option to grow it according to your needs.

 This of course may change down the line if Rivet sells more sections to expand their sofa, but right now the only thing you can shift around is the position of the chaise.

-All in all, this little apartment sofa is very popular and simply amazing, attaining an overall review of 4.6/5 from the hundreds of Amazon buyers.
+All in all, this little apartment sofa is a huge hit, attaining an overall review of 4.4/5 from the hundreds of Amazon buyers.

 Best Large Sectional : Crate & Barrel’s Lounge II Sectional Sofa